 Who can benefit?

-Anyone who lives in most kinds of rental housing, including children, who has been or would be the victim of domestic violence, dating violence, stalking, sexual assault or sexual abuse.
+Anyone who lives in most kinds of rental housing, including children, who have been or would be the victim of domestic violence, dating violence, stalking, sexual assault or sexual abuse.
 The Safe Homes Act does not cover residents who live in public housing.
 All other kinds of subsidized housing, including "Section 8" Housing Choice Vouchers, are covered by the Act.

 How to use the Safe Homes Act to leave an apartment before the lease ends

-The Safe Homes Act allows anyone in a household, including children, who is the victim of domestic violence, dating violence, stalking or sexual violence (domestic or sexual violence) to end their lease early and leave their home.
+The Safe Homes Act allows anyone in a household, including children, who are the victim of domestic violence, dating violence, stalking or sexual violence (domestic or sexual violence) to end their lease early and leave their home.
 It does not matter if they have a written or an oral lease.

 What proof does the victim have to give the landlord to be able to leave the rental apartment before the end of the lease?

 The victim must tell the landlord or their agent (such as the property manager) in writing that there is a real threat called "credible imminent threat" of future domestic violence or sexual violence happening on the premises.
 This may include inside the apartment unit, laundry room, backyard, parking lot, hallways, or the front and back entrances to the property.
 Other than the person's statement of a fear of future harm, no other proof, like a police report or court order, is necessary to give the landlord notice of leaving the apartment.
 This notice must be given to the landlord or agent within three days before or after leaving the apartment.
 See a sample notice:

 Notice to End Lease Early Due to Credible, Imminent Threat of Domestic or Sexual Violence